INTERNSHIP GUIDELINES

 Editorial: Manuscript review; submission evaluation; returning rejected manuscripts; proofreading (depending upon skill level); checking corrected proofs; checking books at the blueline stage; copyediting author indexes.

-Production: Formatting posters, page corrections, etc., based on production specifications and style sheets; routing proofs; copying jackets and layouts; preparing book mock-up materials; updating the production report.
+Production: tasks are heavily dependent on skill level - formatting posters, page corrections, etc., based on production specifications and style sheets; routing proofs; copying jackets and layouts; preparing book mock-up materials; updating the production report.

 Submission Guidelines